lconcia/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

 A perceptron has multiple inputs, which we'll call :math:`x_1`, :math:`x_2`, and :math:`x_3`.
 Each input has an associated **weight**, denoted as :math:`w_1`, :math:`w_2`, and :math:`w_3`.
-These weights determine how important each input is to the percepton's decision.
+These weights determine how important each input is to the perceptron's decision.
 During *training*, these weights are adjusted to improve accuracy; during *testing*, they remain fixed.

 **2. Linear Summation Function**